NoaBm96/opsscool-docs/home-assignments-submission-guide.md

 ### The Pull request review flow explained
 The steps below will be used to submit home assignments in OpsSchool in order of precedence.

-As there are steps that should be taken continously (as you make more changes and more home assignments) use the legend below to understand when each step should be used:
+As there are steps that should be taken continuously (as you make more changes and more home assignments) use the legend below to understand when each step should be used:

 * 🔂 Step that should be taken once during the course
 * 🔁 Step that shoukd be taken on each new home assignment/project/feature added.
-* 🔁🔁🔁 Step that should be taken continously for EVERY chnage you make
+* 🔁🔁🔁 Step that should be taken continuously for EVERY change you make

 ### The flow